KevCaz/KevCaz.github.io/content/notes/webhosting/aboutthiswebsite/index.md

 As far as I remembered, I have built 5 different versions of my personal website.
-I decided to get a website when I was doing my PhD, back in 2014 (not a 100% about sur about the timeline), in order to share some of my work.
+I decided to get a website when I was doing my PhD, back in 2014 (not a 100% about sure about the timeline), in order to share some of my work.
 With my (very) modest skills I built a first website using CSS, HTML and a bit of PHP, no framework of any sort, no static site generators either.
 It was hosted by 1and1 (which is now [Ionos](https://www.ionos.com/), apparently) and I used to